Many pregnant women regret taking the first step of the medical abortion pill process and wish they could save their baby.

 The good news is they can.
 To date, 170 babies nationwide – including six in Georgia – have been born thanks to the “Abortion Pill Reversal” (APR) technique.
 Another two Georgia women – 100 nationwide – are expected to deliver thanks to the program.

-APR is operated by Culture of Life Family Services headquartered in San Diego, CA. Its hotline number, 1-877-558-1333, is staffed 24/7.
+APR is operated by Culture of Life Family Services.
+Headquartered in San Diego, CA, APR has doctors all around the nation, ready to serve women who want to reverse their abortion.
+Its hotline number, 1-877-558-0333, is staffed 24/7.
 Calls are answered by a nurse who counsels and can refer women to a participating physician or facility in their area.

 One of the Georgia life-saving success stories is 23-year-old Sandra (not her real name).